Pinafore/nlp-hw/dan/readme.md

 Pytorch install
 ----------------
-In this homework, we use CPU version of Pytorch 0.4.1(latest version)
+In this homework, we use Pytorch again.

 You can install it using the following command(linux): conda install pytorch torchvision -c pytorch or conda install pytorch=0.4.1 torchvision -c pytorch